20 destinations to see before they disappear

 Described by Charles Darwin as "a little world within itself", the Galápagos archipelago offers an overwhelming variety of flora and fauna, ranging from giant tortoises to the flightless cormorant.
 But change is afoot on these once-secluded islands.
 With a swelling population, four busy airports and a regular influx of cruise passengers the inevitable human wear-and-tear of the Gálapagos is well and truly underway, prompting debate about the ethics of visiting the islands.

 Want to learn more useful information before your upcoming trip to Ecuador?
-Read our tips for traveling in Ecuador and explore our Galapagos itineraries.
+Read our tips for traveling in Ecuador and explore our Galapagos itinerary.
 You might also find it helpful to read about what you need to know before traveling to Ecuador.

 Besides all the other benefits, the Galapagos is also great for a family vacation.
 To prepare for such a trip, read our guide to Ecuador with kids.